MarcoSciorilli/Algorithmic_Design/README.md

 - `Homework_*`: directories containing my solution to the homeworks issued during the course.
 - `Section_Name`: directories containing the code implemented in class for every algorithm studied.
 The name of the directory corresponds to the name of the chapter in `Algorithmic_Design_Notes.pdf` it is related to.

 I've noticed quite a bit of traffic on this repository lately.
-If you find this repository useful, leaving a star would be appreciated ;-)
+If you find it useful, leaving a star would be appreciated ;-)